-- We developed a multiproduct supply chain network design model with applications to humanitarian healthcare, which can handle both link capacities and product flows as decision variables, along with nonlinear cost functions to capture congestion, as well as risk. - The framework can handle both the design and the redesign problems. - Our model allows for the evaluation of alternative technologies associated with supply chain activities. - Our modeling framework does not focus exclusively on an individual component or set of components of the supply chain network but, rather, on the full supply chain network and its associated spectrum of activities.
+- ► We developed a multiproduct supply chain network design model with applications to humanitarian healthcare, which can handle both link capacities and product flows as decision variables, along with nonlinear cost functions to capture congestion, as well as risk. - ► The framework can handle both the design and the redesign problems. - Our model allows for the evaluation of alternative manufacturing technologies, alternative modes of transportation/shipment, as well as alternative modes of storage.

-- We developed a multiproduct supply chain network design model with applications to humanitarian healthcare, which can handle both link capacities and product flows as decision variables, along with nonlinear cost functions to capture congestion, as well as risk. - The framework can handle both the design and the redesign problems. - Our model allows for the evaluation of alternative technologies associated with supply chain activities. - Our modeling framework does not focus exclusively on an individual component or set of components of the supply chain network but, rather, on the full supply chain network and its associated spectrum of activities.
+- ➤ We developed a multiproduct supply chain network design model with applications to humanitarian healthcare, which can handle both link capacities and product flows as decision variables, along with nonlinear cost functions to capture congestion, as well as risk. - ► The framework can handle both the design and the redesign problems. - Our model allows for the evaluation of alternative manufacturing technologies, alternative modes of transportation/shipment, as well as alternative modes of storage. - ► Our modeling framework does not focus exclusively on an individual component or set of components of the supply chain network but, rather, on the full supply chain network and its associated spectrum of activities.